Jet ski tourists shot dead off coast of Algeria

 There was no immediate comment from Algeria.

-The two nations have a long history of tensions, as they continue to dispute Western Sahara.

-They share a border nearly 2,000km (1,242 miles) long which has been a source of tension since independence from French colonial rule.
+The two nations share a border nearly 2,000km (1,242 miles) long which has been a source of tension since independence from French colonial rule.

 It was closed in 1994 for security reasons after Islamist militants bombed a hotel in the historic Moroccan city of Marrakesh.